benshimonz/V1/README.md

 Here is an example:

-_**Q188:** Any dragon that was frozen by Balerion at least once - on or after 1/1/1010 for longer than 10 minutes_
+_**Q188:** Any dragon that was frozen by Balerion at least once - in 1/1/1010 or later - for longer than 10 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q188.png)